bitquery/graphql-docs/docs/Schema/stellar/address.md

 Stellar Address API helps you get information on Address balance in the network.
 Below are the fields in the API:

+Stellar addresses (public keys) identify accounts on the Stellar network.
+The address API returns balance, annotation, and account-level metadata.
+Use it for wallet lookups, anchor verification, and portfolio dashboards that need to resolve a Stellar account before querying operations, payments, or trust-line details.

 ```
 query ($network: StellarNetwork!) {
   stellar(network: $network) {